 During our first couple of trips to Vegas, we stayed along this section of the strip; and besides the traffic, the only other problem with this segment is that it’s the most expensive.
 Generally, the farther from the strip the cheaper the hotel prices.

-For that reason, we will typically stay off the strip at Desert Paradise Resort—it features large condo-style lodging, the parking is easy, there are two pools and two hot tubs, and a shuttle takes guests back and forth to the strip.
+For that reason, we will typically stay off the strip at Hilton Vacation Club Desert Retreat—it features large condo-style lodging, the parking is easy, there are two pools and two hot tubs, and a shuttle takes guests back and forth to the strip.

-During our last trip to Desert Paradise Resort, we met an older guest who worked in Vegas casinos for 25 years.
+During our last trip to Hilton Vacation Club Desert Retreat, we met an older guest who worked in Vegas casinos for 25 years.
 He told us that he knew all the in’s-and-outs of Vegas; where to park, where to gamble, where to eat, and where to stay.
-Of course, he chose to stay at Desert Paradise because he knew it was an exceptional deal.
+Of course, he chose to stay at Hilton Vacation Club Desert Retreat because he knew it was an exceptional deal. – The Budget Savvy Travelers

-7 Cheap Las Vegas Hotels on the Strip
+7 Cheap But Nice Las Vegas Hotels on the Strip in 2024

 While finding accommodation off the strip will typically save money, there’s no travel experience on the planet like staying on the strip.
 Many first-time visitors mistakenly associate Vegas with low-cost buffets, comped suites, and penny slots.
 On the contrary, Sin City is notoriously expensive—leaving the average person feeling a bit poor.

-Luckily, according to multiple Rewarded Play app reviews, there are a number of cheap Las Vegas hotels on the strip that travelers won’t have to fork over their life savings to enjoy.
-For example, there are several cool and comfortable hotels that can be booked for less than $150 per night, easily freeing up funds to be used for restaurants, excursions, and of course, gambling.
+Luckily, according to multiple Rewarded Play app reviews, there are several cheap but nice Las Vegas hotels on the strip that travelers won’t have to fork over their life savings to enjoy.
+For example, several cool and comfortable hotels can be booked for less than $150 per night, easily freeing up funds to be used for restaurants, excursions, and of course, gambling.

-7 CHEAP LAS VEGAS HOTELS ON THE STRIP
+7 CHEAP BUT NICE LAS VEGAS HOTELS ON THE STRIP

 Below are seven nice and cheap Las Vegas hotels on the strip, and all prices include tax and resort fees.